PX4/PX4-Avoidance/README.md

 Fork the project and then clone your repository.
 Create a new branch off of master for your new feature or bug fix.

 Please, take into consideration our [coding style](https://github.com/PX4/avoidance/blob/master/tools/fix_style.sh).
+For convenience, you can install the commit hooks which will run this formatting on every commit.
+To do so, run `./tools/set_up_commit_hooks` from the main directory.

 Commit your changes with informative commit messages, push your branch and open a new pull request.
 Please provide ROS bags and the Autopilot flight logs relevant to the changes you have made.